 A radian is determined by the resulting angle between both ends of a radius length section of the circumference of a circle.
 There are 2π radians in a circle.
 2*3.14 = 6.28 radians in a circle.

 Let’s use this diagram for some help.

-Hopefully, you can see the rough estimation above gives you a good enough idea: it’s about 1/6th of a pie or about 57 degrees. 🙂
+Hopefully, you can see the rough estimation above gives you a good enough idea: it’s about 1/6th of the circle or about 57 degrees. 🙂

-Ok.
-We know what a radian is and we know that the prefix “milli” means 1/1000th.
-Therefore, we now know that a milliradian is an angle equal to 1/1000th of a radian.
+So, we now know what a radian is and we know that the prefix “milli” means 1/1000th.
+Therefore, we now know that 1 milliradian is an angle equal to 1/1000th of a radian.

 You may now be asking: “Why are Mils used with rifle scopes and long range shooting?”

 Great question!
 But first, let me give you an example that will help to demonstrate why shooters work with angles:

 Imagine yourself standing at the center of the circle in the diagram above and you spread two laser pointers 1 Milliradian apart and shine them along the radius to the edge of the circle (“A” distance), then the dots will spread exactly 1/1000th of the length of the radius (“A” distance) apart.